 We invite you to dialogue any time about this document, which will evolve as we listen, learn and co-create new ways to contribute towards visible and measurable change to help more helpers in historically underserved communities.

-Since the early days of COVID-19, our virtual THRIVE Coffee House has offered a safe space to explore the challenges and opportunities raised by the pandemic.
-This has included processing the anger, sadness and grief felt upon witnessing the death of George Floyd and other racial injustices.
-With permission, here are a couple participants sharing their thoughts:
+Since the beginning of COVID-19, the virtual THRIVE Coffee House offered a safe space to explore the challenges and opportunities raised by the pandemic.
+Attendees processed the anger, sadness and grief felt upon witnessing the murder of George Floyd and other racial injustices.
+With permission, here are a couple of participants sharing their thoughts: